 The topic of the month is pretty dang obvious – Gratitude.
-With Thanksgiving rapidly approaching, we all start to think of things we are grateful for.
-(And maybe mourn lightly for the original Thanksgiving “feast” that was made out of Lobster, rather than Turkey.)
+There are two times a year when Gratitude is especially on our minds..
+Mother’s Day and…. well….
+Thanksgiving.
+With Mother’s Day rapidly approaching, we all start to think of things we are grateful for.
 But what happens when we consciously make the effort to incorporate more gratitude into our daily lives?
 It’s pretty simple — our lives change.
 And furthermore, studies show, so do our brains.
 This shift in mental and emotional well-being isn’t an “adults only” spiel either.
 We can teach kids this healthy practice while they’re young, and set them (and their brains) up for a much more fulfilled and joy-filled life.

 While focusing our minds and hearts on thankfulness is a great thing to do, it’s only part of the happiness equation.
 And, focusing on things we are thankful for doesn’t fully solve other things our brains are busy spending time and energy on.
 So how can we tackle living with an attitude of gratitude while performing our normal self care routine?
 We did the heavy lifting for you on this one, and we’ve got a master plan for kids and adults alike!